 The Emergency Preparedness Team is responsible for coordinating and supporting emergency preparedness and response in the Rural Municipality of East St. Paul.
-The Team comprised of the Emergency Coordinator, CAO, municipal department managers and volunteers is responsible for overall emergency preparedness activities including training, education, disaster exercises, providing public information, response and mitigation to an emergency incident.
+The Team, comprised of the Emergency Coordinator, CAO, municipal department managers, and volunteers, is responsible for overall emergency preparedness activities, including training, education, disaster exercises, providing public information, response, and mitigation to an emergency incident.

 Applicable Documents: